 It still uses the same set of rules to tell time, too.

 There are six Arabic numerals and six triangular hour markers etched on its bezel, as well as a set of 12 Arabic numerals on its inner fixed ring that display time in a 24-hour format.
-To see current time in the time zone of your interest, you need to turn the elegantly executed city disk that displays 24 capitals of the world.
+To see the current time in the time zone of your interest, you need to turn the elegantly executed city disk that displays 24 capitals of the world.

-With its 43 millimeters in diameter, this dressy-looking watch is clearly a bit too large to be worn with formal attire.
+With its 43 millimeters in diameter, this dressy-looking watch is a bit too large to be worn with formal attire.
 However, this is not going to be a problem for persons of heroic proportions.
 If the price is right, this limited edition model can be a real hit among enthusiasts who can’t afford a GMT-capable timekeeper from JLC.

 They plan to show the 160th Anniversary collection at Baselworld 2013 later this month.

 *It’s been confirmed that the watch is powered by ETA 2893-3, which is known for its reliability and hassle-free serviceability.

 Tissot Heritage Navigator 160th Anniversary (refs.
 T078.641.16.037.00 & T078.641.16.057.00) specification